-Here are a couple tips to dealing with bad employees that must go:
+Here are a couple of tips to dealing with bad employees that must go:

 1) Consult with employment law professionals before you act.

-The only time to get advice on a termination is before you do it.
+The only time to get advice on termination is before you do it.

-There is often a cost to making the termination.
-It important to compare this to the cost of keeping the employee and spoiling the rest, making everyone miserable and causing unnecessary stress.
-It may be hard to quantify, but a fun and stress free workplace is very valuable.
+There is often a cost of making the termination.
+It is important to compare this to the cost of keeping the employee and spoiling the rest, making everyone miserable and causing unnecessary stress.
+It may be hard to quantify, but a fun and stress-free workplace is very valuable.